Alyssa loves trying out new products and services and sharing her honest opinions with the world. She is a budget-conscious wife and mom.

 I don't know about you, but if a random, unknown number pops up on my phone, I dance and sing along to my ringtone while I wait for the call to be transferred to voicemail.
 I am filled with a sense of pride at not being taken for a fool by scam artists.
 However, over the summer, I received a surprise call from my son's teacher.
-The next day, seeing a similar number pop up, I answered, thinking that it was the school again, following up on a few questions I had.
+The next day a similar number popped up, and I answered—thinking that it was the school again, following up on a few questions I had.
 Well, I was wrong.
 Turns out it was Spectrum calling.

 The lady was a little pushy, trying to sell me on the idea of a seven-day free trial of Spectrum's new streaming TV app.
 I am vehemently against the high cost of cable TV.
 Why would I pay to watch shows that I can view for free, utilizing the internet that I already pay too much for?